nidheekamble/SponsCentral/README.md

  * To see the working model of the project, please visit the page: http://nidheekamble.pythonanywhere.com/

- * The aforementioned URL will host the project till 11th December, 2018.
+ * The aforementioned URL will host the project till 10th July, 2019.

 MODULES